 It is time to submit your recommendations to the Nominating Committee for the slate of Vice President and Trustees for the American College of Cardiology (ACC) and the American College of Cardiology Foundation (ACCF).
-Nominations are due by July 1, 2019.
+Nominations are due by June 22, 2022.
 Submit your nominations today!

 In addition to ACC's Leadership Competencies designated above, prospective Trustee candidates should possess additional competencies essential to the functions of the Board of Trustees.
 Valuable skills and expertise may include, but are not limited to: